basilm4r0/digital-archive/README.md

 #### File backups

-Files are stored in a docker volume and are not easily backup-able directly.
+Files are stored in a docker volume.
 Indeed, all medias (original files, thumbnails, processed pages, etc...) are stored together in the `files` docker volume.
-As such, it is backed-up by the ETH backup system, but making a manual backup is much harder directly.
+This volume can be backed up and restored by running the following commands, substituting the placeholder for the name of the Omeka docker container (which can be found with `docker ps -a` command):

+- Store volume data in a compressed tar ball: `docker run --rm --volumes-from NAME_OF_OMEKA_CONTAINER -v $(pwd):/backup busybox tar czvf /backup/backup.tar.gz /var/www/html/files`
+- Extract file to volume of new Omeka container: `docker run --rm --volumes-from NAME_OF_NEW_OMEKA_CONTAINER -v $(pwd):/backup busybox /bin/sh -c "cd / && tar xzvf /backup/backup.tar.gz --strip 1"`

-Because of this, if some original media file is deleted by mistake, there is no choice other than asking ETH IT to perform a rollback to a previous state to restore it.
+Since all server files are backed up by ETH, if some original media file is deleted by mistake, asking ETH IT to perform a rollback to a previous state would be the easiest way to restore it.

 ### Configure max upload size for file